DasNaCl/csc/esop/revs/rebuttal.md

 Despite their intuitiveness, as the other reviewers acknowledge as well, the results are important, and their importance can be demonstrated in a concrete setting, where the framework is applied and the paper contains a case-study that does this.
 Also, an intuition that may be harder to convey is: what does it mean to perform the intersection of 2 properties *in practice*?
 A reason we have to provide such a rich case study is also to give a better intuition of this fact.
 We can clarify this point in the related section.

-TODO: drop next sentence?
-From a technical standpoint, instantiations of the compositionality framework are non-trivial in the sense that secure compilation proofs need quite a lot of technical setup, as demonstrated by the case-study from the paper, which takes the vast majority of space in our supplementary material.

 ---------------------------------------------------------------------------------
 ---------------------------------------------------------------------------------